 - Trip delay protection*

-The Gold Card Earns Valuable Membership Rewards Points
+The card earns valuable Membership Rewards Points

-With the option to transfer the points that the Amex Gold Card earns to programs like Delta Sky Miles, Singapore Airlines KrisFlyer, the British Airways Executive Club, Flying Blue, and Cathay Pacific’s Asia Miles, cardholders can use their earnings to save a significant amount of money on the trips they book and fly in some of the more aspirational First and Business Class cabins around.
+With the option to transfer the points that the card_name earns to programs like Delta SkyMiles, Singapore Airlines KrisFlyer, the British Airways Executive Club, Flying Blue, and Cathay Pacific’s Asia Miles, cardholders can use their earnings to save a significant amount of money while flying in some of the more aspirational First and Business Class cabins around.

 Note: Purchases at big box stores like Costco and Sam’s Club will only earn 1 point/dollar.